jamesstoneco/manofstone-com-middleman/source/blog/2013-12-02-how-to-like-being-liked.markdown

 ---
-# title: "How to Make your Like Suck Less"
-title: "How to Like Being \"Liked\""
+title: "How to Like Being Liked"
-date: 2013/12/01
+date: 2013/12/02
-time: 11:18 PM CET
+time: 13:32 PM CET
-tags: Ruby, Middleman, Facebook
+tags: Ruby, Middleman, Facebook, Socialite, JavaScript
 featured_image: /blog/featured-images/facebook-like.jpg
-published: false
 ---

-Not everyone is a huge fan of Facebook but something I heard recently made me change my mind.
+Facebook really isn't my thing, but I heard something recently that changed my mind.

-> There are 1.2 billion people are on Facebook...
+> There are 1.2 billion people on Facebook...
 > That is 1 out of every 6 people on the planet...
 > there has to be someone that is interested in what you have to say on Facebook